 The World's Largest Sailing Regatta is a chance for people with yachts to race/show off/buy deck shoes, and is a chance for people who don't own a yacht to people watch/drink/listen to music.

 It's been going since 1826 and transforms a fairly quiet town into a heaving party town for a week.
-It also coincides with ferry and accommodation prices going through the roof, although there are ways to make the ferry cheaper.
-The Friday night fireworks are good fun but haven't run for the last few years.
+It also coincides with accommodation prices jumping up a bit.
+Ferry prices can also increase, but there are special deals and other ways to make the ferry cheaper.
+The Friday night fireworks were a highlight for me, but they haven't run for the last few years.

 Read our Cowes Week guide for advice on where to stay without bankrupting yourself or our selection of places to stay in Cowes.

 It's been going since 1826 and transforms a fairly quiet town into a heaving party town for a week.
-It also coincides with ferry and accommodation prices going through the roof, although there are ways to make the ferry cheaper.
-The Friday night fireworks are good fun but haven't run for the last few years.
+It also coincides with accommodation prices jumping up a bit.
+Ferry prices can also increase, but there are special deals and other ways to make the ferry cheaper.
+The Friday night fireworks were a highlight for me, but they haven't run for the last few years.

 Read our Cowes Week guide for advice on where to stay without bankrupting yourself or our selection of places to stay in Cowes.